juliencol/unify/README.md

   </tr>
 </table>

-If you want to contribute, the stack is very easy to learn but you will need to be familiar with the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+The stack is quite easy to learn but you will need to be familiar with the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 # Infrastructure
 Continuous integration powered by [Travis CI](https://travis-ci.com/) and [Heroku](heroku.com).